codemirror/website/site/examples/bidi/index.md

 the cursor position.

-Some other commands work in a _logical_ direction—for example Backspace deletes _before_ of the cursor, which is to the left in left-to-right text, and to the right in right-to-left text.
+Some other commands work in a _logical_ direction—for example Backspace deletes _before_ the cursor, which is to the left in left-to-right text, and to the right in right-to-left text.
 Similarly, Delete deletes text _after_ the cursor.